w3c-fedid/FedCM/explainer.md

-Over the last decade, identity federation has played a central role in raising the bar for authentication on the web, in terms of ease-of-use (e.g. password-less single sign-on), security (e.g. improved resistance to phishing and credential stuffing attacks) and trustworthiness compared to per-site usernames and passwords.
+Over the last decade, identity federation has played a central role in raising the bar for authentication on the web, in terms of ease-of-use (e.g. password-less single sign-in), security (e.g. improved resistance to phishing and credential stuffing attacks) and trustworthiness compared to per-site usernames and passwords.
 In identity federation, a **RP (relying party)** relies on an **IDP (identity provider)** to provide the user an account without